The Fate of Filoli Fruit

 Beginning in 2018, Filoli has worked with Tilted Shed Cider Works to produce hard cider from our orchards.
 The 2021 vintage has arrived and is for sale at the Orchard bar and in the Clock Tower Shop.
 A glass of the crisp and refreshing hard cider is the perfect complement to a stroll through the Orchard.

 For over 10 years, we have partnered with the nonprofit Village Harvest, which harvests or receives donations of fruit from orchards big or small, and gives the fruit to Second Harvest of Silicon Valley and St. Anthony’s Padua Dining Room in Menlo Park.
 Village Harvest volunteers pick fruit in Filoli’s orchards monthly and Filoli makes additional donations of extra fruit when available.
 Typical annual donations are 2000-5000 pounds of fruit.
 In 2021, we have added vegetables from the Fruitful Garden exhibit to this donation.

 Naturally Fallen Fruit

 A certain amount of fruit always naturally falls from the trees during the ripening period.
-Please leave the fruit on the ground: These are typically poor quality fruit that have been damaged by insects or nibbled by animals like birds, raccoons or rats.
-On the ground the fruit is exposed to an even bigger host of animals that may contaminate it, and thus should never be eaten by humans.
+These are typically poor quality fruit that have been damaged by insects or nibbled by animals like birds, raccoons, or rats.
+Please leave the fruit on the ground.
 These fruits are ultimately gathered and are either composted or are piled outside the garden for critters to eat.
 Either way, the fruit does not go to waste.